davidcmoulton/decodeuri/_drafts/Building-a-pattern-library-for-scholarly-publishing.md

 ## Introduction
 I recently had the privilege of being involved in the ground up rebuild of an [online science journal](https://elifesciences.org).
 Not just the front end, the whole stack was being rebuilt from scratch using a microservices approach.
 The journal is building a reputation for innovation in science publishing, and it was a great opportunity to get involved in a green field project to build best web practise into this arena.
 In this post I'll be focusing on how we built the front end.
 A second post is planned about how we integrated the pattern library into the site.

+Note that the code examples are likely to have been simplified for clarity.

 ## Deciding on an approach